opensafely/documentation/docs/code-reviews.md

 ## How to ask for a review

-Github has a feature built into the workflow that allows easy code review with collaborators, and we would recommend that you use this tool.
-Github has some [documentation on Pull Requests and Code Reviews](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews) which we recommend for background reading.
+GitHub has a feature built into the workflow that allows easy code review with collaborators, and we would recommend that you use this tool.
+GitHub has some [documentation on Pull Requests and Code Reviews](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews) which we recommend for background reading.

 ![image](./images/code-review-main.png)

 In this screenshot, the user is making a new Pull Request.
 In the top right-hand corner (marked by the red box), there is a tagging function under Reviewers where you can search or select collaborators to do a code review.
-Once you have tagged them and made the Pull Request, the person will receive a notification to their email, and it will also come up in the Pull Request section of their Github main screen.
+Once you have tagged them and made the Pull Request, the person will receive a notification to their email, and it will also come up in the Pull Request section of their GitHub main screen.

 ![image](./images/pr-desc.png)